 “It’s nonsense,” says Graham.
 “Our customers are no different to those who go to supermarkets or anywhere else.”

-As I drive back to London, the A1’s orange street lights beginning to fizz and flicker on, I spot the corpse of a badger lying on the hard shoulder, its legs stiff and straight like a Pass the Pig on its side.
+As I drive back to London, the A1’s orange street lights beginning to fizz and flicker on, I spot the corpse of a badger lying on the hard shoulder, its legs stiff and straight like a Pass the Pig.
 It reminds me of one very dangerous side effect of a motorway sex shop, about which I learned this morning during breakfast at DD’s roadside café, directly opposite the first Pulse and Cocktails at Pontefract.

 “You’d be amazed at how many people park in our carpark and run across the motorway to the sex shop,” said the waitress, also DD’s mum, as she cleared away my plates.
 “They park up in our car park, wait for a lull in the traffic and dash across the road.
 Desperate times call for desperate measures, I suppose.
 The sex toys in there must really be to die for.”

-Then, handing me my bill, she added: “You know, we never had this problem when it was a Little Chef.”
+She handed me my bill and smiled.
+“You know, we never had this problem when it was a Little Chef.”